jamiedumayne/portfolio/README.md

 ## Working in Data science

 #### Data visualisation at Dsposal
 I spent 3 months working for the waste management company Dspsoal.
-I made maps of the location of every Household Waste Recycling Centre in the UK, and how long it takes for someone to drive to their nearest one.
+I made maps of the location of every Household Waste Recycling Centre in the UK, and how long it takes for someone to drive to their nearest one. <br />
-Calculate driving distances
+Calculate driving distances https://www.kaggle.com/code/jamiedumayne/wales-driving-distances <br />
 Create map https://www.kaggle.com/code/jamiedumayne/wales-map/

 #### Machine learning at Leonardo